Determining plane curve singularities from its polars: Preliminaries and translation of the problem to a morphism

 \begin{df} Let $\zeta$ be a polar of a reduced singular curve $\xi$.
-We say that $\zeta$ {\em is topologically generic} if it goes sharply through $BP(\caJ(\xi))$. \end{df}
+We say that $\zeta$ {\em is topologically generic} if it goes sharply through $BP(\mathcal{J}(\xi))$. \end{df}

-The cluster $BP(\caJ(\xi))$ is difficult to compute from its definition, but it can be shown (cf. \cite[Corollary 8.5.7]{Cas00} and \cite{Tei77a}) that it coincides with the cluster of base points $BP\left(\frac{\partial f}{\partial x},\frac{\partial f}{\partial y}\right)$ of the pencil spanned by the partial derivatives of any equation of $\xi$.
+The weighted cluster $BP(\mathcal{J}(\xi))$ is difficult to compute from its definition, but it can be shown (cf. \cite{Tei77a} and \cite[Corollary 8.5.7]{Cas00}) that it coincides with $BP\left(\frac{\partial f}{\partial x},\frac{\partial f}{\partial y}\right)$, the weighted cluster of base points of the pencil spanned by the partial derivatives of any equation of $\xi$.
 But base points of pencils are easy to compute (see for instance the algorithm in \cite{Alb2004-CommAlg}).

-The cluster $BP(\caJ(\xi))$ is deeply related to the cluster of singular points of $\xi$.
-As a first result, it contains all the free singular points of $\xi$, but the most striking result is the following
+The cluster $BP(\mathcal{J}(\xi))$ is deeply related to the cluster of singular points of $\xi$.
+As a first result, it contains all the free singular points of $\xi$ (\cite[Lemma 8.6.3]{Cas00}), but the most striking result is the following

 \begin{thm}(\cite[Theorem 8.6.4]{Cas00}) Let $\xi_1$ and $\xi_2$ be germs of curve, both reduced and singular.
-Then \begin{enumerate} \item If $BP(\caJ(\xi_1)) = BP(\caJ(\xi_2))$, then $\caS(\xi_1) = \caS(\xi_2)$. \item If $BP(\caJ(\xi_1))$ and $BP(\caJ(\xi_2))$ are similar weighted clusters, then $\xi_1$ and $\xi_2$ are equisingular. \end{enumerate} \end{thm}
+Then \begin{enumerate} \item If $BP(\mathcal{J}(\xi_1)) = BP(\mathcal{J}(\xi_2))$, then $\mathcal{S}(\xi_1) = \mathcal{S}(\xi_2)$. \item If $BP(\mathcal{J}(\xi_1))$ and $BP(\mathcal{J}(\xi_2))$ are similar weighted clusters, then $\xi_1$ and $\xi_2$ are equisingular. \end{enumerate} \end{thm}

 The proof of Casas-Alvero works in two steps.
 The first one is to recover the polar invariants (which will be introduced below), and the second step is a procedure involving a careful tracking of the Newton polygon of the iterated strict transforms of a generic polar under blowing up.
 However, the major drawback of this proof is that it throws no light on the connection between the singular points of both objects: germ of curve and generic polars.